 A comprehensive online database of the Archive and Library is fully searchable through the LACA website.

 LACA’s public programming includes exhibitions, artist talks exhibitions, performances, lectures, and readings that emphasize the archiving of materials from marginalized communities as well as support open dialogue about race, class, sex and gender.
 We also host seasonal residencies, in which participants are encouraged to incorporate materials from the archive into their work.
 Our residencies are open to publishers, artists and collectives, both local and international.

-LACA is located in a complex shared with François Ghebaly Gallery, Fahrenheit by the FLAX Foundation, and Contemporary Art Daily.
+LACA is located in Chinatown’s Asian Center, and shares its space next to Hip Woo Hong, Chinatown Pharmacy, and Bel Ami Gallery.
+From 2013-2016, the archive was located in a complex shared with François Ghebaly Gallery and Fahrenheit by the FLAX Foundation.
 LACA grew out of frequent collaborates with Human Resources, a nonprofit performing arts organization located in Chinatown.